Sharing the Season 2021 list

 Purpose: To make bicycles accessible to kids and adults by using recycling practices for Earn-a-Bike programs and bicycle giveaways and holding community workshops and rides while encouraging the use of bicycles for transportation, health and recreation.
 The organization will help empower individuals to do their own bicycle maintenance while providing tools, resources, volunteers, and a safe space to help educate cyclists.

 Needs: Volunteers to help with shop activities: mechanical, administrative, cleaning, organizing, planning, event assistance, and shop functions.
 Bicycles: preferably not abused but almost any condition accepted; what cannot be safely used is recycled.
-Building rent is $7,200 per year; any monetary donation helps offset costs.
+Any monetary donation helps offset rent costs.
 Shop supplies: rags; Simple Green; degreaser; WD40; rubbing alcohol; steel wool pads; zip ties; rubber bands; large storage bins; computer or iPad for sales and record-keeping; cleaning supplies; restroom supplies; large garbage bags; snacks; coffee; water in large cooler jugs; cups and plates.
 Office supplies: copy paper; folders; file boxes; chalk.
 Tools: sponsorship or monetary donations are appreciated, as most tools are specific to bicycle repair.
 Bicycle parts: new tubes and tires; used tires and tubes in excellent condition; parts in working or salvageable condition; bicycle locks; chain and padlocks for making bicycle locks; bicycle lights.
 Used gear, clothing and bicycle accessories in good to excellent condition.

 Piedmont Players Theatre/Eastern Costume Co.